dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 You should now be able to add and remove configured pizzas from the order and submit the order.

 ![Order list pane](https://user-images.githubusercontent.com/1874516/51805192-59c91300-2262-11e9-9b6f-d8f2d606feda.png)

+Even though the order was successfully added to the database, there's nothing in the UI yet that indicates this happened.
+That's what we'll address in the next session.